danprates/chatbot/README.md

 Interact with the chatbot by entering text-based inputs in the terminal.
 Type "exit" to end the conversation.

+## Intentions

+The chatbot is designed to handle various user intentions and respond accordingly.
+Below are the main intentions supported by the chatbot:

+- **Greetings**: This intention represents a single-step action where the chatbot responds with a greeting to the user.

+- **Goodbye**: This intention represents a single-step action where the chatbot responds with a farewell to the user.

+- **Create account**: This intention represents a multi-step action where the chatbot guides the user through the process of creating a new account.
+The chatbot will hold the session while the user fills in all the required data for account creation.

 ## Customization

 ### Training Data